United States

 I'm Dani!

 Idaho is MUCH more than potatoes.
 With the Sawtooth Mountains and beautiful nature scenes, there’s no reason Idaho shouldn’t be on your bucket list.
 And when you go, you can explore some of the best Idaho hot springs!
-But with about 130 soakable springs, not all of Idaho’s hot springs are worth a visit.
-So based on my experience, I’m showing you the best you need ASAP.
+But with about 130 soakable springs, not all of Idaho’s natural hot springs are worth a visit… some really suck — just sayin’.

 📌 Save this to Pinterest!